-There are a lot more religions in the country, but those 2 strands of Christianity represent the faith of more than 86% of the population.
-That’s more than 200 million people.
+Christianity is the most popular religion in Brazil, with Catholicism being the main strand, followed right after by Protestantism.
+There are other religions in the country, but those 2 strands of Christianity represent the faith of more than 86% of the population, it’s more than 200 million people.

 But why Christianism is so popular in Brazil?
 Let’s dive deep into this subject and find out.

 Religions in Brazil

 The main reason for this is the fact that the religion has deep ties to the country’s colonization since the Portuguese (people who colonized Brazil) were Catholic.